Arizona Diamondbacks pitcher Madison Bumgarner is as country as country gets.

 “Madison is a grown man and we know he’s committed to helping us achieve our goals as a team,” Hazen said.

-Madison Bumgarner is a World Series MVP pitcher.
+Madison Bumgarner is a World Series MVP pitcher who loves striking out hitters and hitting home runs.
 Mason Saunders is a prize-winning roper.
-Together, they might make up the most interesting man in baeball.
+Together, they might make up the most interesting man in baseball.

 I, for one, can’t wait for the fan-created Mason Saunders signs at games this season.
 Let’s just hope the Houston Astros don’t steal them.